kartelmode/hash-map-experiment/README.md

 | faster                | {0, 0, 0, 2000}  | {0, 0, 288, 1472} | {10, 14, 18, 21} |
 | vhFaster              | {0, 0, 0, 2000}  | {0, 0, 288, 1472} | {10, 14, 18, 21} |

+The table presents percentile distributions (likely p50, p75, p90, p99) measuring the number of accesses per hash table cell, which directly indicates hash distribution quality across three key generation strategies.

+These findings corroborate the data presented in the [Empty Bucket Ratio](#empty-bucket-ratio-smaller-is-better) table, which demonstrates significantly poorer distribution across hash table cells.
+Consequently, the performance of hash tables utilizing the `faster` and `vhFaster` hash functions will reach critical levels, despite their low computation time.

+### Summary

+Given their poor key distribution on the "number" and "mm" generation strategies, the "faster" and "vhFaster" hash functions can be excluded from further consideration in subsequent research.

+In contrast, "xxHash," "metroHash," "varHandle," and "nativeHash" consistently demonstrate robust distribution across the entire set of hash table cells, regardless of the key generation strategy employed.
+Therefore, it is reasonable to select a subset of these functions for more detailed investigation.
+For example, "xxHash" may be chosen due to its widespread adoption, while "nativeHash" offers the advantage of faster computation compared to the other functions in this group.

+The "default" and "unrolledDefault" hash functions exhibit less stable distribution results than those mentioned above.
+Nevertheless, both merit inclusion in future experiments due to their high computational efficiency.

 ## JMH Benchmark